 You must also complete a UMGC request for certification form each session you wish to receive benefits.
-The VA processes claims and issues payment six to eight weeks after receiving completed paperwork, which may be submitted no earlier than two weeks before class starts.
+The VA processes claims and issues payment six to eight weeks after the add/drop period of each enrollment session.
+VA claims may be submitted no earlier than 180 days before class starts for Chapter 33 enrollments and 120 days before class starts for Chapter 30, 35, and 1606 enrollments.